weikunhan/111/README.md

 -------------------------------------------------------------------------------

-This repository include assignments as a part of the EE232E in Spring 2017.
+Assignments done as a part of the EE232E in Spring 2017.

 The goal of assignments is to practice R and understand graph and networks.